ByronPeregrim/Necessitivity-Login/README.md

 # FitTracker 5000

-FitTracker 5000 is a fitness app allowing users to create personal accounts, record workouts, and visualize daily calories burned.
-FitTracker 5000 also provides an interface for accounts with admin privelages, allowing admins to search for user accounts, edit account info, and delete accounts.
+FitTracker 5000 is your go-to fitness companion, empowering users to effortlessly create personal accounts, log workouts, and track daily calories burned.
+Not just for users, FitTracker 5000 also caters to administrators with its user-friendly interface, enabling them to seamlessly search, edit, and manage user accounts.
+Fitness tracking made easy for everyone!